Bosonization solution of the Kondo lattice in a Luttinger liquid: Solvable points and Refermionization

 Following \textcite{Zachar1996}, we note that the $\tilde{\boldsymbol{\tau}}_{j}\cdot\hat{\mathbf{n}}_{\varphi}$ factors commute with $H$, so they can be replaced by numbers.
 We also note that, as a consequence of the $(-1)^{j}$ factors, the system's ground state should belong to the subspace where the impurity spins have an antiferromagnetic (AF) order along the $\hat{\mathbf{n}}_{\varphi}$ direction.
 Restricting to the AF subspace, we have

 The choice of the AF ground state, $\lvert \mathrm{AF}_\varphi \rangle$, can be better understood by considering the bosonic form,

 obtained by using Eq.~(\ref{eq:PhiII}) with $K_{s}=2$.
 If we choose the AF configuration for the spins, then the trivial classical solution, ${\Phi}_{s}(x)=\mathrm{const.}=2n\pi$ with $n\in\mathbb{Z}$, involves no kinetic energy contribution from ${\Phi}_{s}$ and minimizes the system's energy.
 Any other configuration of the impurity spins involves one or more solitons to minimize $H_\nparallel^{\mathrm{fs}}$.
-Those non-constant classical configurations have a positive kinetic energy contribution, and thus a positively shifted total energy as compared with the AF case.
+Those nonconstant classical configurations have a positive kinetic energy contribution, and thus a positively shifted total energy as compared with the AF case.

-Following the same procedure to go to momentum space as in the other Toulouse point, the spin-sector Hamiltonian in the AF subspace is re-written as the sum of $\mathcal{N}_\mathrm{imp}$ independent one-impurity problems, $H_s+{H}_{\nparallel}^{\mathrm{fs}}=\sum_k H_k$.
-When restricting to the simpler case of $M=0$ (\textit{i.e.}, densely and evenly distributed impurities) the sum on $K$ reduces to a single term and the Hamiltonian thus obtained turns into a massive Thirring model, --for low-energy electrons that are now restricted to the impurity-lattice.
+Following the same procedure to go to momentum space as in the other Toulouse point, the spin-sector Hamiltonian in the AF subspace is rewritten as the sum of $\mathcal{N}_\mathrm{imp}$ independent one-impurity problems, $H_s+{H}_{\nparallel}^{\mathrm{fs}}=\sum_k H_k$.
+When restricting to the simpler case of $M=0$ (\textit{i.e.}, densely and evenly distributed impurities) the sum on $K$ reduces to a single term and the Hamiltonian thus obtained turns into a massive Thirring model, for low-energy electrons that are now restricted to the impurity lattice.
 Namely,

 where $\bar{\alpha}=R$ when $\alpha=L$ and vice versa.
 Notice that the coupling $J_\nparallel$ appears divided by $d$ and thus it has a well defined continuum limit.